 If you’ve made it this far on the Outward Bound website, you’ve probably seen some pretty cool pictures and videos.
 You’ve seen people of all ages paddling through whitewater rapids, carrying big backpacks far away from home, climbing vertical rock.
 Perhaps, while seeing these pictures, you’ve thought to yourself, “Could I do that?”
 Backpacking, climbing mountains and being active in the outdoors are often presented to us as being an activity meant for only a certain type of person: the “outdoorsy” type.
-I’m here to tell you that an outdoorsy person doesn’t really exist because anyone can be outdoorsy.
+I’m here to tell you that an outdoorsy person doesn’t really exist.
 An Outward Bound course is not meant for a specific type of individual.
 We have programs all around the world and every person can find something that suits them.

 “I don’t like being dirty.”